 - Glenferrie Water Management Plan: this project involves harvesting water from a stormwater drain in Hawthorn, treating it by bio-filtration through an innovative vegetated rain-garden and storing it in an underground tank where it will be used for watering nearby open space.

-- Yarra Riverkeepers partnership: working with Yarra Riverkeepers to promote community understanding and care for our waterways, including running an activity program as part of our Living for the Future workshops and events.
+- Yarra Riverkeepers partnership: working with Yarra Riverkeepers to promote community understanding and care for our waterways.

 - Cooperative Research Centre for Water Sensitive Cities (CRC-WSC): we are one of 29 councils in the CRC's local government consortia, giving us access to emerging research, training programs and leadership in integrated water management.